 Best known for:

 In her time on The Economist, she wrote widely on management topics, including on the future of corporate boards, on family firms and on issues around executive pay.
-She has lectured widely to audiences in several countries, including the World Economic Forum of top managers in Davos, Switzerland.
+She has lectured to audiences in several countries, including the World Economic Forum of top managers in Davos, Switzerland.
 She is an excellent conference chair, and has chaired a number of major conferences for The Economist group worldwide.